Master of Arts in Integrated Design at The Universities at Shady Grove

 - Based on an evaluation of your academic background and admission portfolio, you may be required to take one or all of three foundation courses: Introduction to Web Development, Introduction to Graphic Design Principles and Workshop in Written Communication.

-- The 36-credit program requires seven core courses, one advanced writing course and four electives.
+- The 36-credit program requires six core courses, one advanced writing course and five electives.

 - As part of your core requirements, you’ll take a course dedicated specifically to developing a portfolio.